owasp-dep-scan/dep-scan/README.md

 ## Features

-- Local repos and container image based scanning with CVE insights [1]
+- Local repos and container image based scanning with CVE insights
 - Package vulnerability scanning is performed locally and is quite fast.
 No server is used!
 - Suggest optimal fix version by package group (See suggest mode)
 - Perform deep packages risk audit for dependency confusion attacks and maintenance risks (See risk audit)

-NOTE:

-- [1] Only application related packages in container images are included in scanning.
-OS packages are not included yet.

 ![Depscan insights](docs/depscan-latest.png)